tatianaacostag/DevelopersDoc_site/content/en/docs/Integrations/API integration/Payments-API-Argentina.md

 #### Considerations
 * For payments with Promotions, send the parameters `INSTALLMENTS_NUMBER` and `PROMOTION_ID` with the number of installments selected and the Id of the promotion.
 Refer to [Promotions API]({{< ref "Promotions.md" >}}) for more information.
 * Promotions feature is only available for **Authorization and Capture** transactions in one step.
+* For payments with credit card tokens, include the parameter `transaction.creditCardTokenId` replacing the information of the credit card.
+For more information, refer to [Tokenization API]({{< ref "Tokenization.md" >}}).
-* Bay default, processing credit cards without security code is not enabled.
+* By default, processing credit cards without security code is not enabled.
 If you want to enable this feature, contact your Sales representative.
 After this feature is enabled for you, send in the request the variable `creditCard.processWithoutCvv2` as true and remove the variable `creditCard.securityCode`.
 * When using credit cards, take into account the considerations due to Argentinian regulations for the check out page.

 ### Authorization
 Use this method to perform the authorization of a transaction.
-The following are the request and response examples for this transaction type.
+The following are the request and response bodys for this transaction type.

 {{< tabs tabTotal="2" tabID="1" tabName1="JSON" tabName2="XML" >}}
 {{< tab tabNum="1" >}}
 <br>

-Request example:
+Request body:
 ```JSON
 {
    "language": "es",